Neil Sedaka: Early life and education

 Sedaka and Greenfield wrote songs together throughout much of their young lives.
 Before rock and roll became popular, Sedaka and Greenfield found inspiration from show tunes.
 When Sedaka became a major teen pop star, the pair continued writing hits for Sedaka and numerous other artists.

 When the Beatles and the British Invasion took American music in a different direction, Sedaka was left without a recording career.
 In the early 1970s, he decided a major change in his life was necessary and moved his family to the United Kingdom.
 Sedaka and Greenfield mutually agreed to end their partnership with "Our Last Song Together".
 Sedaka began a new composing partnership with lyricist Phil Cody.

 Career

 Rise to fame with RCA Victor: the late 1950s

 After graduating from Abraham Lincoln High School, Sedaka and some of his classmates formed a band called the Linc-Tones.
 The band had minor regional hits with songs like "While I Dream", "I Love My Baby", "Come Back, Joe", and "Don't Go", before Sedaka launched his solo career and left the group in 1957.
 The Linc-Tones, later renamed the Tokens near the end of Sedaka's tenure with the group, went on to have four top-40 hits of their own without Sedaka.
-Sedaka's first three solo singles, "Laura Lee", "Ring-a-Rockin'", and "Oh, Delilah!" failed to become hits (although "Ring-a-Rockin'" earned him the first of many appearances on Dick Clark's American Bandstand), but they demonstrated his ability to perform as a solo singer, so RCA Victor signed him to a recording contract.
+Sedaka's first three solo singles, "Laura Lee", "Ring-a-Rockin'", and "Oh, Delilah!" failed to become hits (although "Ring-a-Rockin'" earned him the first of many appearances on Dick Clark's American Bandstand), but they demonstrated his ability to perform as a solo act and Sedaka was signed to a recording contract with RCA Victor.

-His first single for RCA Victor, "The Diary", was inspired by Connie Francis, one of Sedaka and Greenfield's most important clients, while the three were taking a temporary break during their idea-making for a new song.
-Francis was writing in her diary, Sedaka asked if he could read it, and Connie said no. After Little Anthony and the Imperials passed on the song, Sedaka recorded it himself, and his debut single hit the Top 15 on the Billboard Hot 100, peaking at No. 14 in 1958.
+Sedaka's first single for RCA Victor, "The Diary", was inspired by Connie Francis, one of Sedaka and Greenfield's most important clients, while the three were taking a temporary break during their idea-making for a new song.
+Francis was writing in her diary, Sedaka asked if he could read it, and Connie said no. After Little Anthony and the Imperials passed on the song, Sedaka recorded it himself, and his debut single hit the top 15 on the Billboard Hot 100, peaking at No. 14 in 1958.